MarcelGarus/server/README.md

 ln -s /snap/bin/certbot /usr/bin/certbot
 ```

-Cerbot offers two basic authentication options: `standalone`, which will try to spin up an HTTP webserver on port 80 and thereby see if you got control over the domain, or DNS-based verification where you create a TXT DNS record.
+Certbot offers two basic authentication options: `standalone` tries to spin up an HTTP web server on port 80 and thereby see if you got control over the domain.
+DNS-based verification creates a TXT DNS record.

 HTTP-based authentication only works for specific subdomains, e.g. `marcelgarus.dev` or `something.marcelgarus.dev`.
-To get a wildcard certificate like `*.marcelgarus.dev`, DNS validation needs to be used but that's hard.
+You must use DNS validation to use wildcard certificates like `*.marcelgarus.dev`, but that's hard with Namecheap.
-So for my server, I simply use a certificate for most subdomains that people will encounter.
+So for my server, I use a certificate for most subdomains that people will encounter.

 <details>
 <summary>DNS validation (not chosen)</sumamry>

-Namecheap doesn't natively support certbot, so we need to do that manually:
+Namecheap doesn't natively support Certbot, so we need to do that manually:

 ```bash
 certbot certonly --manual --preferred-challenges dns -d "marcelgarus.dev,*.marcelgarus.dev,marcelgarus.de,*.marcelgarus.de,mgar.us,*.mgar.us,marcel.jetzt,*.marcel.jetzt"
 ```

-This will create a certbot-internal private/public key pair and ask you to add the public key as a TXT DNS record for the subdomain `_acme-challenge`.
+This command will create a Certbot-internal private/public key pair and ask you to add the public key as a TXT DNS record for the subdomain `_acme-challenge`.
 It may take some time for the record to propagate.
 After some time, it should be visible in this [Google DNS Toolbox](https://toolbox.googleapps.com/apps/dig/#TXT/_acme-challenge.marcelgarus.dev) or be retrievable by running `nslookup -type=TXT _acme-challenge.marcelgarus.dev`).
 Once the record is public, click enter.